jamesonstickle/itas191finalproject/README.md

 ### Other Features I'd Add
 - I would have loved to have added some more JavaScript elements to my website, I wanted to add a screen to order delivery directly from the site, but couldn't find anything from SkipTheDishes.

-### Feedback for Brandon

-> I can't say that I have any suggestions for changes
-> to the course, but I will say that I enjoyed it.
-> I believe that I respond well to your style of
-> teaching and look forward to learning more in
-> the second semester and going forward in Year 2.

 &copy; Jameson Stickle 2021 - VIU ITAS-WMD ITAS191 Final Project